fsmMLK/inkscapeMadeEasy/docs/source/minimalExample.rst

     python3 path/to/minimalExample/testingMinimalExample.py

 .. tip:: Why would you want to do this?
 Debugging your code!
-Inkscape neither have a stdout for you to dump stuff and inspect nor allow break points.
+Inkscape neither has a stdout for you to dump stuff and inspect nor has a debug tool to run step by step or add break points.
 Running independently from inkscape allow you to run via PyCharm or other python IDEs.
 Use it now and thank me later. =)

 .. literalinclude:: ../../examples/testingMinimalExample.py